KlavierCat/pretty-jscpd/README.md

 # Pretty JSCPD
 Data visualization for JSCPD report.
+Site: https://klaviercat.github.io/pretty-jscpd/graph.html

 Pretty JSCPD provides 2 different views to help you understand the pattern and relation of duplications in your code base, so that you can see at a glance which area in the code base you should tackle first and will guarantee the maximum results for your efforts in reducing duplication and improving code quality.
 This applicaiton is especially helpful when you are dealing with a legacy codebase with a huge amount of duplication and you don't know where to start for reducing the huge amount of copy pasted code.